 Oats are prized for their high levels of magnesium, the anti-stress mineral, and their slow releasing, carbohydrate qualities that provide the body with energy throughout the day.

 Carrot, beetroot and cucumber juice is a highly alkalizing blend that enhances nervous function, while also supporting the kidneys by clearing excess acidity that is typically associated with increased stress levels.

 Mung Beans, according to Traditional Chinese Medicine, has healing properties that are highly detoxifying and cleansing.
 The Chinese revere them even more for their medicinal prowess than their culinary capacity, especially in decreasing the levels of triglycerides from the blood.
 Mung beans provide support for the body’s cardiovascular system and reduce overall toxicity.

-Turkey contains tryptophan, which is an essential amino acid that helps the body produce the B-vitamin niacin, which in turn, helps the body produces the neurotransmitter serotonin, which is a calming agent in the brain.
+Turkey contains tryptophan, which is an essential amino acid that helps the body produce the B-vitamin niacin; that, in turn, helps the body produces the neurotransmitter serotonin, which is a calming agent in the brain.

 EFA’s Essential Fatty Acids, most importantly, Omega 3, are found in oily fish such as: tuna, salmon, sardines, and flax seeds.

-Pecan Nuts provide an abundance of organic pyridoxine (Vitamin B6), essential for the pathways to serotonin release and nervous system health.
+Pecan Nuts provide an abundance of organic pyridoxine (Vitamin B6); it is essential for the pathways to serotonin release and nervous system health.
 Eat 10-15 Pecan nuts each day.